lrnz-vtl/Algotrading/README.md

 pip install py-algorand-sdk
 ```

 For the complete installation, the python version is 3.10.0.
-Install it in a new virtual environment, activate it, the install the packages
+The easiest is to install miniconda, create am environment and install the packages:
 ```
-pip install -r requirements.txt
+conda create --name Algotrading python=3.10.0 conda activate Algotrading pip install -r requirements.txt
 ```